Ofermod

-Ofermod is a Swedish black/death metal band, formed in Sweden in 1996 by Michayah Belfagor.
+Ofermod is a Swedish black/death metal band, formed in 1996 by Michayah Belfagor.

 History

 Ofermod were formed in 1996 by Nefandus drummer, backing vocalist and lyricist Mika "Belfagor" Hakola.
 The band recorded the single Mystérion Tés Anomias in Tore "Necromorbus" Stjerna's Necromorbus studio in January 1998 and released it through Pounding Metal Productions.
 In 2000, Belfagor retired from his musical activities to concentrate on his occult studies and practices.
 This, together with the closure of Shadow Records, led to the cancellation of the band's planned debut album.

 In 2003, while in prison, Hakola started composing again.
 In 2004, he was joined by singer Nebiros again, and they recruited drummer Tore "Shiva" Stjerna, who had produced the Mystérion Tés Anomias single.
 After he served another prison sentence, Hakola got in contact with guitarist Atum, and through him with bassist Tehôm.
 In December 2004, the band recorded two songs for the Mystérion Tés Anomias re-release through Norma Evangelium Diaboli; on the re-release, Hakola used the new pseudonym "Michayah", and Nebiros called himself Leviathan.

 The band's first album Pentagrammaton, which was supposed to feature Moloch of Teitanblood sharing vocals with Nebiros and "mark the ten year anniversary of OFERMOD" in 2006, was "partly finished in late 2005/early 2006", but delayed because "Michayah was sent to prison, for assault, robbery and a few other incidents, in early March 2006".
 He was released in August 2006, but sentenced to serve more time the same year, "due to new acts of violence".
 Pentagrammaton was therefore further delayed until 2007.
 The album remained unreleased because "obviously the forces of chaos did not want this album to be released".
 Belfagor took time to solely re-work the material, which was produced by former Marduk bassist Magnus "Devo" Andersson and released under the title Tiamtü in 2008.

 The band released their second album Thaumiel in 2012 with singer and guitarist J. Kvarnbrink; aka "Tehôm" of the bands Mortuus and Head of the Demon, replacing Nebiros who left the band in 2011 to rejoin Malign; though he briefly rejoined the band in 2012 for some live performances, and produced once again at Endarker Studio by Magnus Andersson.
 By 2012, Ofermod had a new line-up including bassist Robin "Rudra" Fjäll and drummer Simon Samuelsson.
 The band released their second EP Serpents Dance in 2014 and their third full length album Sol Nox in 2017.

 Johannes Kvarnbrink amicably departed the band upon completion of Sol Nox and according to Hakola he left due to feeling he had achieved his potential and had nothing more to offer the band; even stating that the album was a masterpiece that he could not top.
 From July 2017 until September 13, 2019, Mika Hakola was the only member of the band left.